Understanding Legal Wrongs: Abuse of Process and Malicious Prosecution

 Unveiling Abuse of Process

 Abuse of process is a legal term that refers to the malicious and improper use of a legal procedure for an unintended, often ulterior motive.
 This can manifest in various forms, including filing frivolous lawsuits, issuing baseless legal demands, or perpetuating vexatious litigation to harass or intimidate the opposing party.
+The essence of abuse of process lies in the misuse of the legal system, where the intended purpose of the legal action is subverted for personal gain or to inflict harm on another party.

 Elements of Abuse of Process